Q & A: Man from Atlantis, “Invitation to Hell,” Wizards and Warriors

 Katie

-That would be Man From Atlantis, an hour-long drama that starred Patrick Duffy and aired on NBC.
-Duffy played a mysterious man who was supposedly the sole survivor of Atlantis (although his identity was never truly revealed), who was given the name Mark Harris.
-He had webbed hands and feet, could see and breath under water, and did have a unique way of swimming.
+That would be Man From Atlantis, an hour-long NBC series that starred Patrick Duffy.
+He played a mysterious man who was supposedly the sole survivor of Atlantis, although his identity was never revealed during ithe show’s short run.
+Given the name Mark Harris, the man had webbed hands and feet, could see and breath under water, and had a very unique way of swimming.

 There was a TV show -or- made for TV movie about a family who moves to a neighborhood and in the middle of the neighborhood is a health club, which everyone is a member of…The Husband is either a NASA scientist or a former Astronaut, he has a wife and two kids.
 He comes to find out that once you join this health club (like his wife and kids eventually do) the people from the health club separate their souls from their bodies and their souls go to hell…but they don’t realize it- as in hell, the neighborhood is the same and the TV Show when they show Hell- is all filmed in red light…The husband investigates the club, finds out about what happened to his family, gets some experimental space suit from NASA and is able to go to hell, get his family’s souls and returns them home…I think at the end of the TV show, the health club burns down…and his family is safe.